Target Shooting

 Savage Arms L144A1 - Cadet Small Bore Target Rifle

-For the majority of cadets this is the first rifle that they will learn to fire.
-It is a .22 inch calibre, single shot bolt action rifle.
+The L144A1 is a .22 inch calibre, single-shot bolt action rifle.
 This rifle will normally be used on ranges up to 25 metres.

 Cadet Small Bore Target Rifle